Did you know Kia made military vehicles? We didn’t…

 In the list of Surprising Things That Car Makers Make (Mitsubishi makes aeroplanes, Honda makes aeroplanes and robots, Peugeot makes pepper griders and BMW makes bobsleds) we really weren’t expecting to put ‘massive military vehicles’ alongside a Kia Ceed nor Sportage.
 Yet here we are.

 Kia’s been at this for a while now, making — for the South Korean army among other export customers — heavy and light trucks and a Hummer-style 4×4 called the KLTV.
 Now, the Korean car-making giant says that it wants to bring road-car style platform sharing to the khaki-coloured world.
+You can read at Affordable Heavy Truck Parts to know where to avail the right kind of parts.

 The idea is to create a common platform from which a multitude of vehicles can be built (just as your Ceed, Niro, and Sportage are all made from the same box of bits).
 Kia wants to have the first prototypes of its new 2.5-to-5.0-tonne vehicles in testing with the South Korean government by the end of next year, and in full use with frontline troops by 2024.